fbpx

 How to fix it

-There isn’t a great way to increase the distance of your router.
+There isn’t a great way to increase the effective range of your router.
 If your router is getting old, this might be a good time to look at the newer routers I suggested in the quick fixes section.

 Even the best regular Wi-Fi router can’t keep an active internet connection for devices in a large home, though.
 If you need good Wi-Fi signals across all the rooms in your house or in your yard, it’s probably time to consider a Wi-Fi mesh network.